Al12rs/IniManagerProject/README.md

 * Manage multiple documents at the same time through tabs.
 * Text editor to modify contens of Edits, Base File and Managed .ini file.
 * Profiles that contain order and status of Edits to quicly obtain different configurations of the final file.

+### Contributing:
+INIM was developed as part of a University Software Engineering project, but it has been released under GPL3 licence so that it's developent can continue even after the completition of the project.
+Any contribution is greatly appreciated.

+If you are interested in the project here is the link to the INI Manager Development Discord Server: https://discord.gg/z9m4gbn